-The fire sprinkler information fact sheets explain how to avoid damaging the equipment.
+Don't hang things from the sprinklers.
 If it is damaged, the sprinkler may cause water damage to the property and your household items.

-To prepare yourself and your family for the coming Bushfire season, read the Bushfire information for tenants brochure (.doc).
+To prepare yourself and your family for the coming bushfire season, read the Bushfire information for tenants (.docx).

-The Country Fire Authority has information to help you plan and prepare for bushfires.
+The Country Fire Authority has information to help you plan and prepare for fires.

 To learn more about fire safety, visit: